TimSusa/cliptor/README.md

 - Cliptor reads all common sound files like mp3, wav, ogg or flac
 - Start, Stop and Pause your clips
 - Change volume for each clip
+- Seek forward or backward during playback ( yes you can do kind of DJing with Cliptor)
 - Start scenes, similar to ableton live
-- Load from or Save settings to a file
+- Load from or save your current settings to a preset file

 ## Download and Install